The Regulators and Governor Face Off

 From this rock, Regulator James Pugh may have operated as a sniper for a time, perhaps taking this position when his side was pushed back after its initial charge.
 Three men are said to be around him, reloading rifles for him in turn.
 (Rifles are more accurate, and effective at longer distances, than standard muskets.)
 Firing from this place off the left flank of the militia army, he supposedly drops from 9 to 17 of Tryon’s men before pulling back when the rest of the Regulators do.

 The Pugh story comes from one secondhand source written decades later, and is not mentioned in a set of contemporary newspaper accounts.
 But “James” was one of the few Regulators hung for his involvement, even though he was not a reputed ringleader, so there may be some truth to it.
 (See “After the Battle” below for more to that story.)
+Also, the nearest county regiment suffered a high casualty rate, with 15 of 30 men killed or wounded.[b]

 Look to your left at the modern woods atop the Regulator hill.